n-aghaebrahim/transformer-fine-tuning-pipeline/README.md

     ```bash
     jupyter notebook "notebooks/Data Cleaning.ipynb"
     ```

+2. Outputs of data cleaning include: 'data/AAPL_MasterData- 2018-2023.csv' & 'data/merged_apple_articles_with_sentiment.csv'

 The 'Exploratory Data Analysis' notebook includes exploratory data analysis and visualization.
 This notebook is used for analyzing the data before training the models.
 1. Open the notebook in Jupyter:
     ```bash
     jupyter notebook "notebooks/Exploratory Data Analysis.ipynb"
+    ```

+### Data Formation for Training

+The `data_formation_for_training.py` script processes stock data, summarizes it, and prepares it for training machine learning models.
+This script is part of the backend data preparation process.

+1. Run the data formation script:
+    ```bash
+    python src/data/data_formation_for_training.py
     ```
 ## Scripts

 ### Download Data